kyle1373/AudioSynthesizer/README.md

 # Applied Concepts of Synthesizer to Class Concepts

 If we add multiple waves together, then the waves are added together in the time domain.
 However, while it is easy to add waves in the time domain, it is nearly impossible to deconstruct the wave through just its time domain graph.
-However, the Fourier Transform solves this issue through taking a signal in the time domain and transforming into its frequency domain counterpart.
+The Fourier Transform solves this issue through taking a signal in the time domain and transforming into its frequency domain counterpart.
 This is so when multiple waves are combined, it is still possible to extract the waves through their Fourier coefficient peaks in their Fourier Series.
 Higher frequencies result in higher Fourier coefficients, and lower frequencies result in lower Fourier coefficients.
 The Fourier Transform graph featured in this audio synthesizer is the result of a function of each oscillator’s amplitude and pitch.

 # Demo